MicrosoftDocs/dynamics365smb-docs/business-central/finance.md

 | Make payments, apply outgoing payments, and work with checks. |[Managing Payables](payables-manage-payables.md) |
 |Ask your customers to submit payment before you ship to them, or submit payment to your vendors before they ship to you.|[Invoicing Prepayments](finance-invoice-prepayments.md)|
 | Reconcile and transfer funds between bank accounts. |[Reconciling Bank Accounts](bank-manage-bank-accounts.md) |

-## Managing multiple companies
+## Manage multiple companies

-Business Central gives small and mid-sized businesses a business management solution that's easy-to-use and maintain at a low cost of ownership.
+[!INCLUDE [prod_short](includes/prod_short.md)] gives small and mid-sized businesses a business management solution that's easy-to-use and maintain at a low cost of ownership.

 | To... | See |
 | --- | --- |